What Teachers and Children say about us

 I liked the presenter, she was funny and nice and made the learning fun.

 Really nice, encouraging presenter who explained really well.
-Really enjoyed and learnt lots.
+Really enjoyed it and learnt lots.

 I think the workshop helped me to understand the problems in our world and what we can do to help.
 Thank you.